ktorn/completium-landing/docs/dapp-miles/miles2.md

 * cost in miles
 * title

 Click on "Get it!" button to order it.
-This is calling the smart contract's 'consume' entrypoint.
+This is calling the smart contract's <Link to="/docs/dapp-miles/miles-contract-interface#consume">consume</Link> entrypoint.

 ## Create a user account